Meditation for Nurses

 How to Practice Mindfulness

 Mindful meditation can be practiced in various ways, unique to the person’s intention and experience.
 Before beginning, one must find a quiet environment to sit peacefully and focus on the task without disruption.
 Most meditation practices encourage sitting with closed eyes and slowing down your breath.
 Visualization can be used during meditation, envisioning moving energy in and out of the body.
-Mindfulness meditation emphasizes remaining open and nonjudgemental [7].
+Mindfulness meditation emphasizes remaining open and nonjudgmental [7].
 During a guided meditation, if thoughts or feelings arise, acknowledge them without trying to change your current state.

 During moments of hyperactive thinking, you can create an anchor to settle your mind and bring awareness into your body.
 Intentional breathing, such as inhaling for four, holding for two, and exhaling for six counts, can gently redirect your mind into purposeful focus [8].
 Staying curious and practicing self-compassion during meditation can increase self-worth and self-acceptance.